-The Piper Cherokee Warrior II is one of the most proven general aviation trainers in history.
+The Piper PA-28 Warrior II is one of the most proven general aviation trainers in history.
 Its low-wing configuration, stable handling characteristics, and forgiving stall behavior make it an excellent aircraft for students learning to fly.
-Our 1985 Piper Cherokee — tail number N9172Y — is well-maintained and available at $200/hr wet including fuel.
+The fleet also includes Cessna 172 Skyhawks, all well-maintained and available starting at $145/hr wet including fuel.

-Students training in the Piper Cherokee at KVNY benefit from a reliable, consistent aircraft.
-You will fly the same airplane every lesson, which is important for skill building — you become familiar with that aircraft's specific handling, power settings, and equipment, and that familiarity translates directly to improved performance and lower training hours.
+Students training at KVNY benefit from a reliable, consistent fleet.
+You can settle into a familiar airplane lesson after lesson, which is important for skill building — you become familiar with that aircraft's specific handling, power settings, and equipment, and that familiarity translates directly to improved performance and lower training hours.

-Why the PA-28 Cherokee Makes a Forgiving First Airplane
+Why the PA-28 Warrior Makes a Forgiving First Airplane

 The fixed-gear, single-engine layout keeps cockpit workload sensible for someone learning the fundamentals, so attention stays on flying the airplane rather than managing complex systems.
 The cabin is comfortable for an instructor and student side by side, which makes the long pre-solo lessons easier to absorb.

-Training in one specific airplane, N9172Y, adds a quieter advantage: you learn this aircraft's exact power settings, sight pictures, and quirks instead of recalibrating to a different tail number every lesson.
+Training in the KVNY fleet adds a quieter advantage: you can settle into the Warrior II or one of the Cessna 172 Skyhawks and learn its exact power settings, sight pictures, and quirks lesson after lesson.
 That familiarity translates directly into steadier landings and fewer total hours.
-The Cherokee rents at $200/hr wet, or $165/hr on a 10-hour block.
-Call or text 323-332-0585 to fly it.
+Aircraft rental starts at $145/hr wet across the fleet.
+Call or text 424-493-2761 to fly it.

 Why Train at Van Nuys Airport (KVNY)?